 Popular holiday rental amenities in Gili Air

-Find the Gili Air climate diagram.
-November is the warmest month of the year in Gili Air with temperatures reaching a maximum average of 33°.
-On the contrary, the coolest month is July.
-The rainiest month is November while the driest month is August.
+Here is our climate diagram for Gili Air.
+November is the warmest month of the year in Gili Air, with temperatures reaching an average daily maximum of 33°.
+In contrast, the coolest month is July.
+The rainiest month is November, while the driest month is August.

 Holiday lettings in the paradise of Gili Air